The spherical ensemble and quasi-Monte-Carlo designs: Introduction

-In other words, the points $x_{1},...,x_{N}$ are viewed as as independent $\R^{d}-$valued random variables with identifical distribution $dx.$ By the central limit theorem the error is of the order $\mathcal{O}(N^{-1/2})$ with high probability:
+In other words, the points $x_{1},...,x_{N}$ are viewed as as independent $\R^{d}-$valued random variables with identical distribution $dx.$ By the central limit theorem the error is of the order $\mathcal{O}(N^{-1/2})$ with high probability:

 if $f$ is normalized to have unit variance.